 If you become seriously ill to the point where you can no longer work to earn a living, then you might need help to keep up with mortgage and debt repayments as well as general day-to-day living costs.

-Critical illness cover can do just that, paying out in the event that you contract a serious illness, helping your family cover the costs that you no longer can.
+Critical illness cover can do just that, paying out in the event that you contract a serious illness, helping your family cover the costs if you no longer can.

 How does critical illness cover pay out?

 When you purchase critical illness cover, both the length of the term of the policy and a list of conditions or illnesses will be set.